brianliebe/nyt-games-bot/README.md

 ## Notes

 This project is not complete and you might need some tweaking to get this up-and-running on a new server.
-I am currently using a MySQL database to store the entries, but anything would work given enough effort.
-The database has two tables: `users` (columns `user_id` and `name`) and `entries` (columns `puzzle_id`, `user_id`, `score`, `green`, `yellow`, `other`).

 To deploy this yourself, I highly suggest taking a look at [this](https://realpython.com/how-to-make-a-discord-bot-python/) guide.

-## TODO

-- Add permissioning so that only specific channels may be used
-- ~Add permissioning so that only specific users may enter scores (and/or only some users may use `?add`)~ Done ✅
-- ~Add a better database implementation~ Done ✅